 - Keep your dryer ventilation unblocked, both inside and outside of the home

 - Clear out lint inside flex ducting attached to your dryer

 - Remove lint from the filter after every load

 - Make sure the outdoor flap is open

 With our HEPA duct cleaner vacuums, no amount of dust, dirt, or lint can stop us from protecting your home from fire damage.
 If your home needs dryer vent or HVAC cleaning, come to the professionals at SERVPRO of Monroe, Randolph & Washington Counties.
 Contact us today at (618) 464-0300.

 Think about how often you use your dishwasher.
-They are very convenient appliances that most people use on a daily basis.
+They are very convenient appliances that most people use on a daily basis, some are used two times per day.
 However, like any water-equipped machine, it could leak all over your home if not maintained properly.
 Follow these preventative strategies to avoid water damage from your dishwasher.

 Ensure Proper Installation

 In order to operate efficiently, a dishwasher should be level with all four legs securely planted on the floor.
 An unbalanced machine can result in increased wear and internal warping that may contribute to leaks.

 There are numerous brands of dishwashing detergent available on the market, but it is critical that you only use the detergent that is meant for your type of dishwasher.
 Using the incorrect detergent, such as dish soap, can cause excess suds, forcing water out of the dishwasher and all over your flooring.